 The latest breakthroughs in the field of Machine Learning have sparked a revolution that no one could’ve ever imagined.
 As an emerging technology, it is disrupting many traditional practices followed by businesses.
 In fact, according to a recent report, the global market size of Machine Learning was valued at 15.44 billion USD in 2021 and it is predicted to surge from 21.17 USD billion in 2022 to 209.91 USD billion by 2029 with a compound annual growth rate (CAGR) of 38.8%.
 From the statistics, it is clear that the future of Machine Learning looks quite promising since it is showing no signs of slowing down in the years to come.
-This may be one of the reasons why Machine Learning has been the most debated topic among CIOs, CTOs, and CXOs.
+This may be one of the reasons why Machine Learning in businesses has been the most debated topic among CIOs, CTOs, and CXOs.

-3 Key Benefits of Machine Learning for Businesses
+3 Key Benefits of Machine Learning

 1. Predicting Customer Lifetime Value